 A flashlight or headlamp

-Seeing and being seen is essential to avoid injuring yourself during a bad fall while waiting for rescue to arrive.
-Ideally, you should plan for two light sources in your BoB.
-An LED headlamp to navigate safely in your improvised camp will be ideal.
-For excursions and progressions, a long-range flashlight is essential.
-You should choose waterproof lamps that offer several lighting modes and long battery life.
-You will find on Kodiak Store a wide selection of flashlights offered by Nitecore and Ledlenser.
+Seeing and being seen is essential to avoid injury from a bad fall while waiting for rescue.
+Ideally, you should have two light sources in your BoB.
+An LED headlamp will be ideal for safely navigating your improvised camp.
+For excursions and movements, a long-range flashlight is essential.
+You should choose waterproof lamps that offer multiple lighting modes and long battery life.
+You'll find a wide selection of flashlights on Kodiak Store offered by Nitecore and Ledlenser.

 P { margin-bottom: 0.21cm }